pferdy/design/docs/tutorial/coins/index.md

 ## About Convex Coins

-Convex Coins are the native currency of Convex.
+Convex Coins (CVM) are the native currency of Convex.
 It's a utility token that lets you use the full power of the Convex Network.
 It's also a scarce resource: the coin supply is limited by design.

 Convex Coins can be subdivided into coppers.
 1 Convex Coin = 1,000,000,000 coppers (one billion).
 This means that you can use small fractions of a Convex Coins: useful for precise calculations of micropayments etc.